Home Home

 1959 USMC COLONEL GALA UNIFORM - This is a beautifully constructed USMC uniform.
 High quality construction.
 Very rich materials.
 Bullion accessories applied to cuff area and shoulders.

-1967 101st AIRBORNE US ARMY DRESS JACKET - Standard class A US Army tunic.
+1967 101st AIRBORNE US ARMY CLASS A DRESS JACKET - Standard class A US Army tunic.
 Complete with 101st Airborne patch.
 Enlisted man type.
 Dated 1967.
 This was a standard production tunic.

 1960'S US ARMY DRESS UNIFORM - Traditional dark blue US Army officer dress uniform.
 The sleeves bear command stripes.
 This is a tailor made uniform.